 Meaning-Making.
 Like play therapy, art therapy provides an opportunity to express metaphor through art expression.
 In fact, one of the strengths of both approaches is their ability to encourage and enhance storytelling and narratives.
 Storytelling about a drawing, painting, collage or construction does not have to be literal to be therapeutic.
 In fact, a child who has experienced traumatic events or is challenged by an emotional disorder may only find it possible to generate imaginative stories.
 With the support and guidance of the therapist, these narratives serve as a way to slowly and safely release disturbing or terrorizing experiences.

-Right-Hemisphere-to-Right Hemisphere.
+Child-Therapist Connection.
 Finally, creative expression on its own is not a guaranteed “cure”; like play therapy, art therapy is predicated upon a relationship with a helping professional.
-All creative arts therapies are inherently relational therapies because they involve an active, sensory-based dynamic between practitioner and individual and emphasize the “right-hemisphere-to-right-hemisphere” connection between child and therapist.
-In this sense, art therapy can be helpful in repairing and reshaping attachment through experiential and sensory means and may tap those early relational states that existed before words are dominant, allowing the brain to establish new, more productive patterns.
+All creative arts therapies are inherently relational therapies because they involve an active, sensory-based dynamic between practitioner and individual and emphasize the connection between child and therapist.
+In this sense, art therapy can be helpful in repairing and reshaping attachment through experiential and sensory means and may tap those early relational states that exist before words are dominant, allowing the brain to establish new, more productive patterns.
 Any professional who effectively applies art therapy principles to work with children is well-versed in how to establish positive attachment, attunement and reflexive convergence, the latter referring to the experience in which two individuals feel “felt” by each other and thus deeply understood and unconditionally accepted.
 Art expression, like play, adds to these positive relational experiences on multiple levels involving sensory, affective and cognitive channels of communication.

 © 2016 Cathy Malchiodi, PhD